tk-notes/blog/fun-with-dates/README.md

 const year: number = now.getFullYear(); // 2020
 ```

-We could experiment a whole bunch of other methods here, but I think we are good to move to the next part.
+We could experiment with a whole bunch of other methods here, but I think we are good to move to the next part.

 ## Fun with dates